Saturday, April 7, 2012

 1973: Diana Ross had the top album with Lady Sings the Blues.
 The only new album in the Top 10 was the new Pink Floyd release, The Dark Side of the Moon, which jumped from #27 to #9.

-1973: The new Billboard Hot 100 chart came out on this day and Vicki Lawrence led everyone on top the singles chart with "The Night the Lights Went Out In Georgia".
+1973: The new Billboard Hot 100 chart came out on this day and Vicki Lawrence led everyone on top the Singles chart with "The Night The Lights Went Out In Georgia".
 Lawrence vaulted from 10 to 1, the seventh-biggest jump to #1 of the Rock Era.
-The rest of the top five--#2 "Neither One Of Us (Wants To Be the First To Say Goodbye) by Gladys Knight & the Pips, #3 "Killing Me Softly With His Song by Roberta Flack (the former #1), "Ain't No Woman (Like the One I've Got" by the Four Tops, and "Break Up To Make Up" by the great soul group the Stylistics.
+The rest of the top five--#2 "Neither One Of Us (Wants To Be The First To Say Goodbye)" by Gladys Knight & the Pips, #3 "Killing Me Softly With His Song" by Roberta Flack (the former #1), "Ain't No Woman (Like The One I've Got" by the Four Tops, and "Break Up To Make Up" by the great soul group the Stylistics.

 1975: Stevie Wonder and his wife celebrated the birth of daughter Aisha.
 She's the one heard crying at the opening of Stevie's song "Isn't She Lovely".